Expert covariational reasoning resources in physics graphing tasks: Discussion

 \subsection{Comparing Faculty and Early Career Graduates}

-In Function Knowing, Choosing, and Generating, early career graduate students were more likely to stay in the Function Choosing space.
-Faculty were more likely to use Function Generating overall, but were also the most likely to use Function Knowing of the three populations.

-Bing and Redish describe a ``journeyman'' level that is situated between expert and novice.
+We observed that early career graduate students spent more time trying out different functions (Function Choosing), and faculty were more comfortable generating functions from scratch---they were more likely to turn to Function Generating when they realized they did not have a ready-to-use model to apply (see Fig.~\ref{fig:mangoTangoPieCharts}).
+We view this distinction as characteristic of what Bing and Redish describe as a \textit{journeyman} level in physics that is situated between expert and novice.
 Journeymen are characterized as ``having sufficient skills that they can no longer be considered novices, but not yet had sufficient experience with sophisticated problem solving (and research) to be considered experts'' \cite{Bing2012EpistemicTransition}.
-We suggest that, for early career graduate students, rigorous, mathematically complex problem solving is the norm.
-It might be that they are so continually thrust into a mindset of complex textbook-like physics problems that they are less likely to solve the tasks we provided with a generative frame of mind.
-As early graduate students haven't had much experience in research, our data suggest that engaging in the theoretical aspects of research may foster comfort with modeling quickly and making simplifying assumptions.
-It may also be that ``sophisticated problem solving'' looks different from the kind of highly complex tasks early career graduate students are asked to engage in during coursework.
-We suggest that our data for early career graduate students are better described by less experience in research and being in a ``test-taking'' mindset of coursework in graduate school, but more research is needed to fully investigate these ideas.
+For early-career graduate students still taking courses, mathematically complex problems with closed-form solutions are the norm.
+It may be that students at this stage in their careers are less likely to solve the tasks we provided with a generative frame of mind.
+They may have an expectation of a ``right answer'' that can be expressed as a single function, and we observed many searching for that in earnest.
+We interpret our results as reflecting the relative lack of experience in research and ``test-taking'' mindset of early graduate school.
+Our data may imply that by engaging students in the generative aspects of research as part of their coursework, graduate programs can provide opportunities for students to hone the important expert practices of modeling quickly and making simplifying assumptions.
+Our interpretations are preliminary; more research is needed to fully investigate these ideas.